 - Consider using guided discovery to help students identify and understand patterns.

 - Use keywords and mnemonics to help your student remember tricky sounds or morphemes.

 - Make it meaningful to the individual student for the best results.

-Remembering the goal of mastery is especially important when teaching Orton Gillingham in small groups, such as in a public-school setting.
+Remembering the goal of mastery is especially important when teaching Orton-Gillingham in small groups, such as in a public school setting.
 It is important to remember that teaching to the middle and moving on has not served our dyslexic students well.
-No child’s journey to mastery will look exactly like another and maintaining this aspect of Orton Gillingham instruction may be challenging in some situations.
-However, the benefits are worthwhile.
+No child’s journey to mastery will look exactly like another.
+Maintaining this aspect of Orton-Gillingham instruction may be challenging in some situations, however, the benefits are worthwhile.

 If you are building towards mastery in your Orton-Gillingham lessons, be sure you are playing lots of games with your students!
 This Multisensory Phonics Game Bundle comes in a PDF and a link to Google Slides with game links.